AbulBashar38/beacon-frontend/README.md

 | Triage fallback | `gpt-4o` | More capable fallback when the primary call fails |
 | Duplicate embeddings | `text-embedding-3-small` | Semantic similarity across differently worded reports |

-Models are configurable through backend environment variables.
-If AI is unavailable, Beacon stores the report with conservative manual-review values instead of losing the citizen submission.
+Models are configurable in the separately deployed API service.
+If AI is unavailable, Beacon preserves the citizen submission with conservative manual-review values instead of losing the report.

-## Technology

-### Frontend
+## Frontend technology

 - Next.js 16 App Router, React 19, and TypeScript
 - Tailwind CSS and customized shadcn/Radix primitives